Loading profile data...

 Claim a research and development cash payment

-If you're a loss-making limited company carrying out research and development (R&D), HMRC will pay you cash even if you've not yet paid them anything.
+If you're a loss-making limited company carrying out research and development (R&D), HMRC may pay you cash even if you've not yet paid them anything.

 Claim rent-a-room relief